microsoft/vscode-wiki/December-Test-Plan.md

 - [x] win @dbaeumer
 - [x] linux @aeschli

-Extension debugging is now using a new strategy to attach the debugger to the extension
+Extension debugging is now using a new strategy to attach the debugger to the extension.

+Verify:
-* verify you can debug your extension as before
+* you can debug your extension as before
-* verify you can restart debugging from the debugger side and the debugger reconnects properly
+* you can restart debugging from the debugger side and the debugger reconnects properly
-* verify you can change folders or refresh on the extension development side and the debugger reconnects
+* you can change folders or refresh on the extension development side and the debugger reconnects
-* verify closing the extension development side stops debugging
+* closing the extension development side stops debugging
-* verify stopping the session from the debugger closes the extension development window
+* stopping the session from the debugger closes the extension development window

 ### Update - channel from settings
 - [x] win @egamma